 My dream trip had officially begun!

 Camilla and I met our tour guide, Shaun, and about 20 other travelers from all over the world for a six day tour of Ireland.
-Leaving from Dublin we’d head north, then make a loop through the west and south before returning to Dublin.
+After leaving from Dublin, we were to head north, then make a loop through the west and south before returning to Dublin.

-At first, we really weren’t sure what to expect.
-We knew the trip’s highlights, where we’d be staying, etc. but had no idea what the in-between time would be filled with.
+We really weren’t sure what to expect.
+We knew the trip’s highlights, where we’d be staying, etc., but had no idea what the in-between time would be filled with.
 Turns out, lots of surprises!

 About an hour into the drive, we stopped at Monasterboice, a picturesque site in County Louth dating back to the 5th century.
 It’s home to a cemetery, the remains of two 14th century churches, and a “round tower.”
 Round towers are thought to have once served as bell towers.
 They almost always face the west side of a church (or the remains of one) and can be found all across Ireland.